clustervision/trinityX/doc/installation_openstack.rst

 Offline installation
 --------------------

-To do an offline installation, the same guidlines, as described in `TrinityX installation procedure`_, apply.
+To do an offline installation, the same guidlines, as described in :doc:`installation`, apply.

-..
-Relative file links

-.. _TrinityX pre-installation requirements: requirements.rst
-.. _TrinityX installation procedure: installation.rst
-.. _Configuration tool usage: config_tool.rst
-.. _Configuration files: config_cfg_files.rst